2026 - 2028 Community Proposal Budget Process

 adopts a final capital improvement budget for the next fiscal year and approves a tentative budget for the year after.
 Current and past budget books can be found online: stpaul.gov/budget.

-The funded community proposals are detailed below by budget process.
+The funded community proposals and additional details about each process are detailed below by budget process.
 Review our process overview and project application information for our most recent community proposal process.